4.2 Acoustic tagging page

 - Enter: Select within a field

-Boxes are the fundamental way that WildTrax differs from many other audio tagging systems: they allow you to tag a species detection in real-time while providing information about vocalization frequency, length and amplitude using the dimensions of the box.
+The boxes that comprise the tag are the fundamental way that WildTrax differs from many other audio tagging systems: they allow you to enclose a species detection in real-time while providing information about vocalization frequency, length and amplitude using the dimensions of the box.
 When a box is drawn on the spectrogram, WildTrax requires you to enter species metadata after it is created, which pauses the recording while the metadata is being added.

 In contrast, you can use markers to indicate where a signal is detected without stopping the playback.
 You'll still need to return later to each marker, draw a box, and enter the appropriate species metadata but this way you can rapidly annotate the vocalizations you want.
 WildTrax offers these two different ways to tag species to allow you to create your own work flow for data processing.